 For (High) Schools (including after school clubs):

-• The RSP1A is a perfect introduction to the radio spectrum.
+- The RSP1B is a perfect introduction to the radio spectrum.
 Unlike a cheap dongle, it will reliably allow all frequencies from 1kHz to 2GHz to be explored.

 For University Teaching and Research Projects:

 It’s easy to find out if you’re eligible for SDRplay’s educators discount programme.
-Just fill in the form on this page to tell us more about your teaching, learning or research activities – we will then let you know if you qualify for applicable discounts and benefits on our SDRplay products.
-Also, if you have SDRplay-based course materials or research articles you’d like us to add to the catalogue, please let us know using the same form.
+Just email jon.hudson@sdrplay.com to tell us more about your teaching, learning or research activities – we will then let you know if you qualify for applicable discounts and benefits on our SDRplay products.
+Also, if you have SDRplay-based course materials or research articles you’d like us to add to our catalogue, please let us know.

-Teachers – Click Here for our Undergaduate Teaching Programme
+Teachers – Click Here for our Undergraduate Teaching Programme

 GNU radio is a popular environment for teachers and developers involved in Digital Signal Processing and exploring new radio architectures.
 For receiver applications, the low cost dongle is a popular hardware choice, but if you need reliable, clean, continuous radio signal reception from 1kHz to 2 GHz (without the need for block converters or external filters) then an SDRplay RSP is a useful alternative.